SantiagoCM97/through-the-silent-lens/README.md

 ## A Note of Love

-To my wife:
+#### To my wife:

 May this portfolio be a reflection of your talent and a celebration of your passion.
-I am endlessly proud of you and grateful to witness the world through your silent lens.
+I am endlessly proud of you and grateful to witness the world through your quiet lens.

 ---